Muhamed4/Low-Level-Design/Chess/README.md

 1. The system should support two online players to play a game of chess.

-2. A player can send invitation game to other player.
+2. A player can send challenge invitation to other player.

 3. All rules of international chess will be followed.